runatlantis/atlantis/runatlantis.io/docs/access-credentials.md

 # Git Host Access Credentials
-This doc describes how to create credentials on your Git host (GitHub, GitLab or Bitbucket) that Atlantis will use to make API calls.
+This doc describes how to create credentials on your Git host (GitHub, GitLab, Bitbucket, or Azure Devops) that Atlantis will use to make API calls.
 [[toc]]